Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Mathematical Model

-In Figure~\ref{fig:delays}, we see how increases in the refractory period $\delta$ decrease the asymptotic growth rate $\lambda$ and affect the distribution $h_{\rm tot}(a)$.
-A negative overall birth rate $\lambda<0$ (\textit{i.e.}, an asymptotically decaying population) arises when $\delta \gtrsim 1.7$~yrs $\approx 20$~months.
-As soon as $\lambda<0$, the distribution $h_{\rm tot}(a)$ becomes nonmonotonic and starts to increase at small age $a$.
-In this regime, the maximum female population occurs at a finite age $a>0$.
+To explore the effects of an imposed refractory period, we first set $\delta=2$ years, apply the newborn sex ratio of China in 1981, $\eta=0.48$, and solve Eq.~\eqref{eq:solvel}.
+We find $\lambda \simeq 0.005 > 0$, indicating an exponentially growing total population.
+This stationary growth rate is much smaller than the actual growth rate of China in 1981, which is 0.0146.
+One reason is that in 1981, the proportion of younger females is much higher than that in the stationary distribution $h_{\rm tot}$.
+The shape of $h_{\rm tot}(a)$ is consistent with this growth as it is monotonically decreasing, indicating that every new generation has a larger population than the previous one.
+In Fig.~\ref{fig:delays}, we see how increases in the refractory period $\delta$ decrease the asymptotic growth rate $\lambda$ and affect the distribution $h_{\rm tot}(a)$.
+A negative overall birth rate $\lambda<0$ (\textit{i.e.}, an asymptotically decaying population) arises when $\delta \gtrsim 3.22$~years $\approx 39$~months.
+As soon as $\lambda<0$, the distribution $h_{\rm tot}(a)$ becomes nonmonotonic, and a peak in the female population distribution arises at a finite age $a>0$.

-In Appendix~\ref{ap:effective_asy} we show the asymptotic total population $h_{\rm tot}$ can be described by the solution of a McKendrick-type equation with only one subpopulation (rather than both $h_{0}(a)$ and $h(a)$ used in Eqs.~\ref{eq:Sys2}).
-In such a reduced model, the death rate $\mu(a)$ and the growth rate $\lambda$ are the same, but $h_{\rm tot}$ is also renewed through an effective birth rate function $\beta_{\rm eff}(a)$ that corresponds to the weighted birth rates of the two subpopulations in the full model.
-We show that this effective birth rate for the total population incorporates the interbirth delay $\delta$.
+If $\delta$ is set sufficiently large, a female cannot have a second child, and the outcome is equivalent to a strict one-child policy.
+We use the terminology ``strict one-child policy'' for the scenario in which each female can have strictly no more than one child, while we use ``one-child policy'' to refer to the actual policy realized in practice.
+From 1980 to 1990, the one-child policy contained many exceptions, allowing one to bear more than one child \citep{nie1999problem}.

-This formulation is valid only in the asymptotic case with a fixed delay $\delta$ that remains unchanged for a long period of time.
+Our formulation is valid only in the asymptotic case with a fixed delay $\delta$ that remains unchanged for a long period of time.
 For practical modeling of policies in which delays $\delta$ are used as a time-dependent control variable, such as China's 1980 one-child policy and its subsequent modification in 2015, it is necessary to analyze the full model that delineates the two female populations.